missionpinball/mpf-docs/hardware/include_troubleshooting_coils.rst

 Coils Are Not Firing
 --------------------

-What to do if you coils are not working?
+What to do if your coils are not working?

 Check if Your Hardware is Working at all
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~